Telicity: Testing for telicity in English

-There is also a context in which "John built a house for a month" can be considered grammatical.
-It implies that after one month John gave up and left the project unfinished.
-There is no change in telicity, because the "building" is still over and John will not return to the unfinished project.

 Defining the relevant notion of "completeness"

 Having endpoints

 One often encounters the notion that telic verbs and verb phrases refer to events that have endpoints, and that atelic ones refer to events or states that don't have endpoints.
 The notion of having endpoints applies to events in the world rather than the expressions that refer to them.
 This is the most criticized property of this definition.
 In fact, every event or state in the world begins and ends at some point, except, perhaps, for states that can be described as "the existence of the universe."
 Certainly, John's being angry has a beginning, and, unless John is somehow eternally angry, it also has an endpoint.
 Thus, it is doubtful that one can define telic expressions by means of properties of the events or states that they refer to (a very similar problem arises with the notion that mass nouns refer to things that can't be counted).
 Thus, recent attempts at making the notion explicit focus on the way that telic expressions refer to, or present events or states.